FRM Level 2 Syllabus 2025 - Subjects, Weightage, Exam Pattern, Best Books

-FRM Part 2 Syllabus 2024: The Global Association of Risk Professionals (GARP) has released the FRM Level 2 syllabus 2024.
+FRM Part 2 Syllabus 2025: The Global Association of Risk Professionals (GARP) has published the FRM Level 2 syllabus 2025.
 FRM certification is getting increasingly popular in India and the number of students wanting to pursue it is only growing.
 The FRM Part 2 syllabus comprises subjects and chapters that will be covered in the course.
 The FRM Part 2 comprises six subjects - Market Risk Measurement and Management, Credit Risk Measurement and Management, Operational Risk and Resilience, Liquidity and Treasury Risk Measurement, and Management, Risk and Investment Management, and Current Issues in Financial Markets.

 The six subjects of FRM Part 2 are further bifurcated into different chapters and sub-topics.
 In this article we will discuss the FRM Level 2 syllabus in detail for all subjects and chapters of Part 2.